yt-dlp/yt-dlp/CONTRIBUTING.md

 For bug reports, this means that your report should contain the *complete* output of yt-dlp when called with the `-v` flag.
 The error message you get for (most) bugs even says so, but you would not believe how many of our bug reports do not contain this information.

-If the error is `ERROR: Unable to extract ...` and you cannot reproduce it from multiple countries, add `--dump-pages` (warning: this will yield a rather large output, redirect it to the file `log.txt` by adding `>log.txt 2>&1` to your command-line) or upload the `.dump` files you get when you add `--write-pages` [somewhere](https://gist.github.com/).
+If the error is `ERROR: Unable to extract ...` and you cannot reproduce it from multiple countries, add `--write-pages` and upload the `.dump` files you get [somewhere](https://gist.github.com).

 **Site support requests must contain an example URL**.
 An example URL is a URL you might want to download, like `https://www.youtube.com/watch?v=BaW_jenozKc`.
 There should be an obvious video present.
 Except under very special circumstances, the main page of a video service (e.g. `https://www.youtube.com/`) is *not* an example URL.

 ###  Are you using the latest version?

 Before reporting any issue, type `yt-dlp -U`.
 This should report that you're up-to-date.
-About 20% of the reports we receive are already fixed, but people are using outdated versions.
 This goes for feature requests as well.

 ###  Is the issue already documented?